|

 Valdstejn castle

 Valdstejn castle is situated at the western edge of the Hruboskalsko rock formation.
 It was founded in the mid 13th century by the noble family of Markvartice, whose later successor was Albrecht of Vallenstein, the famous military leader.
-The castle was deserted in the 16th century.
-In the Baroque period it was a popular pilgrimage destination.

 The premises have distinctive Romantic style features as well (19th century).
 There is an extremely valuable access bridge built of stone, decorated with Baroque sculptures.
 Another rarity is the Chapel of St John of Nepomuk with a portrait of John the Baptist.